intel-secl/authservice/doc/LLD.md

 # optional - alternatively use --valid-mins argument (if not supplied default will be used)
 AAS_JWT_TOKEN_DURATION_MINS=2880 # duration in minutes how long the JWT token is valid for (2880=48 hours)

-# optional - alternatively use --keyid argument (if not supplied default will be used)
-AAS_JWT_INCLUDE_KEYID=true|false #set to false in env variable to not include key id.
-Any other value will be treated as true

 ```